samestrin/llm-prepare/README.md

 # llm-prepare

-This Node.js script is a tool for processing directory structures and file contents within specified projects.
-It recursively scans a project directory based on provided arguments (a directory and file inclusion pattern), and constructs a simplified view of the directory layout.
-This is combined with the aggregated content after stripping comments and unnecessary whitespace.
+This Node.js script converts complex project directory structures and file contents into a flat file or set of flat files.
+It recursively scans a project directory based on provided arguments (at least a directory and file inclusion pattern), and constructs a simplified view of the directory layout.
+This is combined with the aggregated content after stripping comments (by default) and unnecessary whitespace.
 The output can optionally be compressed to save further tokens.

 ## Features

+- **Layout View**: Provides a layout view of your project.
 - **Directory Traversal**: Recursively scan through the project directory.
 - **Custom File Filtering**: Include files based on specified patterns.
 - **Ignore Support**: Automatically respects `.ignore` files to exclude certain files or directories.
-- **Output Consolidation**: Generates a consolidated view of file contents and directory structure.
+- **Output Consolidation**: Generates a single flat file consolidated view of file contents and directory structure.

+## New Features

+- **Multifile Output**: Generates multiples flat files from a consolidated view of file contents and directory structure based on a provided chunk size.
+- **Optionally Remove Layout View**: Optionally remove the layout view from the output.
+- **Optionally Include Comments**: Optionally include comments in the output.

 ## Dependencies